JimDesu/basis-lang/spec.md

 **Mode restrictions on bound arguments.** A command reference may bind arguments at READ or UPDATE positions of the underlying command's parameter list.
 CREATE positions cannot be bound: a CREATE parameter discharges its write at the invocation site, where the receiving frame owns the slot, and pre-binding would either capture a slot in the construction frame (defeating frame-ownership) or defer the slot identity to invocation (which is not partial application).
 The user resolves by leaving the CREATE position open with `_`, allowing each invocation to supply the CREATE slot.
 The rule parallels the lambda capture-list mode constraint (&sect;6.9): CREATE is forbidden for the same structural reason in both surfaces.

-**Reference-chain flattening.** When a command reference binds a `&`-mode argument (e.g., `{cmd: &x}`), the binding flattens through any reference chain: if `&x` is itself an UPDATE parameter of the constructing command's frame, the binding chains through to the origin slot's frame.
+**Reference-chain flattening.** When a command reference binds an argument at an UPDATE-mode parameter (e.g., `{cmd: x}` where `cmd`'s parameter is UPDATE by signature), the binding flattens through any reference chain: if `x` is itself an UPDATE parameter of the constructing command's frame, the binding chains through to the origin slot's frame.
 The command reference's effective ceiling is the origin slot's owning frame &mdash; the frame at which the slot lives, not the immediate constructing frame.
 A command reference with no `&`-bound arguments has no ceiling beyond the ordinary object lifecycle; it can be returned, stored, or moved freely.

 ### 8.3 Command Literal